Animation Cels

 There is supposed to be a frame around it because this is what the racecar driver Martino sees on TV from his hospital bed.

 From the music video of "Jam All Night Long" by Jem and the Holograms.
-The characters in the background are missing.
+The characters in the background are missing from the cel because they were part of other cels/layers.

 This episode is probably one of the episodes where most cels were saved.

 This is one of the first clips we see in the episode.
 In the first picture, is the background only of the airport.
 In the picture to the right, from the cartoon, are Jem and the Holograms and a whole lot of people moving.
 Must have taken time to animate that crowd.
-And lastly is the sketch of the above background.
+And lastly is the sketch of the above background with some notes.

 This cel is from a music video, "Surprise!
-Surprise!" by the Misfits.
+Surprise!" by the Misfits, apparently signed by Christy Marx.

 [Picture by Kett's Cel Gallery]

 Another background.
-The original is a bit lighter, and doesn't have those robots on stage.
+This is a stage Jem and the Holograms perform on along with Fitz' robots.
+The original is a bit brighter, and doesn't have those robots on stage.

 I couldn't find this cel anywhere in the episode, although the cartoon version to the right comes pretty close.
 And the background the cel is attached to is not the original.
 That background belonged to the background seen below here, behind Kimber and all the people, which you can tell is the same by looking at the painting hanging on the wall.